-Effective date: 31/01/2018 Due for review: 1/04/2019
+Published: 31/01/2018

 Foreword

 Most people understand that the thought of childbirth is anxiety-provoking to many women - indeed; some might say that this is a normal response to an inherently unpredictable event where the outcomes are vitally important.
 It is less well known that severe anxiety about childbirth in the form of tokophobia is relatively common, affecting around 14% of women.
 The diversity of presentations and causes and the fact that women often struggle to talk about their fears can make it difficult to identify.
 And yet early identification of fear of childbirth is essential if there is to be time for effective treatment and management.